Biography

 My husband Mark and I are both keen astrophotographers and enjoy imaging from our home observatory under the dark skies of rural Oxfordshire.
 My images have appeared in astronomy magazines, astronomy books, local and national newspapers, and on various tv shows.
 I also love astronomy sketching because it makes me feel better “connected” with the object I’m observing.
 I have found sketching has helped to really improve my astronomy knowledge in a way that photography doesn’t.
 Mark and I also run several Global Meteor Network cameras from our home so we can study meteors, and I appeared on the May 2023 episode of The Sky at Night on BBC4 talking about the GMN meteor camera network.

 I enjoy writing and have had many articles appear in Sky at Night magazine and the Year Book of Astronomy.
-I am a co-author of the Collins Stargazing Bible, which is due for publication in September 2024, and have contributed chapters to other books which hopefully will be published this year.
+I am a co-author of the Collins Stargazing Bible, which was published in October 2024, and have contributed chapters to other books which will be published soon.
 I have made numerous appearances on BBC Radio Oxford, and have also appeared on BBC Five Live and BBC Radio Four.
-I once appeared on The One Show showing our observatory shed.
+In 2023 I appeared on the Sky at Night TV show talking about the Global Meteor Camera Network.
+I also once appeared on BBC’s The One Show showing our observatory shed.

 When I’m not doing astronomy related activities, I enjoy other types of photography and microscopy.
 I play bass guitar and sing with local musicians.
-Other hobbies include art and crafts, and I love creating artwork and jewellery which is inspired by astronomy.
+Other hobbies include art and crafts, and I love creating artwork and jewellery which is inspired by astronomy, and I share the creative process on my art and craft You Tube channel.
 I enjoy baking and creating special effects props and make up looks which fuel my obsession with Halloween!
 I also love spending quality time with our cats.

 In 2020 I was interviewed for a video podcast where I talk about how I have overcome the physical challenges life has thrown at me, and turned them into a positive experience.
 Being disabled doesn’t mean I can’t enjoy astronomy!
 The video can be viewed here.